ryann-li/Travelogue/README.md

-# Travel-App
+# Travelogue

 Keep track of your travel locations around the world by using pins!

-Technologies used: MongoDB Node.js Express(backend) ReactJS HTML/CSS (frontend)
+Technologies used: MongoDB, Express, React, Node

 ![](images/img11.png)